beeminder/BeeSwift/README.md

 Code signing/provisioning profiles settings.

-If it's still not building, please create a new issue!
+If it's still not building, or if you find other noteworthy dependencies not listed here, please create a new issue!
+Or a pull request with a modified Readme.

+### Testing

+Since the Beeminder backend/web application isn't open source (yet), you'll need to ask us to be added to the private repo if you want to be able to point the iOS app at `localhost:3000`.
+You can also create a test account/goal on beeminder.com to test against.

+### Contributing

+Make a branch off of master and send a pull request!